eshaansinghparihar/SocialApp/README.md

 # SocialApp

-Developed a Social Networking App which is a Picture Sharing Platform , and is more of an Instagram Clone.
+Developed a Social Networking App which is a Picture Sharing Platform ,and is similar to Instagram.

 ## Stack Used -
 Front End: React Native<br />